 They reveal where your team has natural talent.
 Maybe nobody on staff studied marketing, but somehow your church Instagram looks great and gets real comments.
 That means someone on your team has an eye for it, even if they don't think of themselves as a "marketing person."
 That's a strength worth investing in.

 They're your foundation for growth.
 Every new thing your church tries online will work better if it's built on something that's already working.
 A strong social media following gives you a built-in audience for promoting a new sermon series.
-A well-ranking website gives you a place to send people from your Google ads.
+A well-ranking church website gives you a place to send people from your Google ads.
 Strengths aren't just wins to celebrate.
 They're platforms to build on.

 Common Strengths That Churches Don't Realize They Have